-The famous painting of Fauvel’s house from Kirristou street house showings antiquities shows the dark side of Grand Tour.
+The famous painting of Fauvel’s house from Kirristou street house showings antiquities shows the dark side of the Grand Tour.
 Consequently, Greek Antiquities were finally protected in 1827 by law and the Athens National Archaeological Museum opened its gates in 1866.

 Dupré visited Greece in 1819, which had still been part of the Ottoman Empire, and recorded his time there with drawings and descriptions of the people from the different levels of society.
-Therefore, his personal travel diary, named Voyage à Athènes et à Constantinople,was produced a few years later after his travels, in 1825.
+Therefore, his personal travel diary, named Voyage à Athènes et à Constantinople, was produced a few years later after his travels, in 1825.
 It was released in France after Greece had begun to rebel against the Ottoman Empire.
-His travel book consists of forty illustrations and accompanied by fifty-two pages of text.
+His travel book consists of forty illustrations and is accompanied by fifty-two pages of text.

 Athens as an independent city